JacksonBrienen/CWU-Math475-Mathematical-Modeling/README.md

 # Project 1
+## Dependencies
+We use Python 3.13.7 with Matplotlib 3.10.6 and Numpy 2.3.3.

+To install dependencies use `pip install -r requirements.txt`.

 ## Modeling Bobcat Populations

 We model bobcat populations under a variety of conditions and assumptions.
 Three different annual growth rates depending on local environmental conditions: `r = 0.01676`, `r = 0.00549`, and `r = -0.04500`.